mirage/ke/README.md

 Notes about Implementations
 ===========================

-The functionnal implementation `Fke` is come from the Okazaki's queue implementation with GADT to discard impossible case.
+The functional implementation `Fke` is come from the Okazaki's queue implementation with GADT to discard impossible cases.

 `Rke`, `Rke.Weighted` and `Fke.Weighted` was limited by kind and follow Xen's implementation of the shared memory ring-buffer.
 Length of the internal buffer